 We mimicked the non-industrial construction approach that would be the norm overseas.
 We used an unseasoned crew and worked ourselves into the construction process.
 We learned skills building the smaller pieces, which we applied building dozens of increasingly larger parts.

-Because we needed to maintain a low-tech approach, instead of vacuum-bagging our laminates we installed lots of dry-wall screws to temporarily secure pieces and apply clamping pressure.
-This required us to make frequent late night runs to the project in order to unscrew the fasteners before the epoxy fully cured, grabbing them for good.
+Because we needed to maintain a low-tech approach in building Gadabout, instead of vacuum-bagging our laminates we installed lots of drywall screws to temporarily secure pieces and apply clamping pressure.
+This required us to make frequent late-night runs to the project in order to unscrew the fasteners before the epoxy fully cured, grabbing them for good.
 We found it slow and tedious to have to heat each fastener with an electric soldering iron to overcome the epoxy’s tenacity before removing fasteners using a power screwdriver.
 An easier option would have been to wax the screw before fastening the laminates to prevent the epoxy from adhering to the screw when cured.

-Even the largest individual piece, the bottom and V-nose assembly, would be fully glassed and painted before we turned the boat right-side up to receive the prepared frames, bulkheads, transom, topsides, etc. Unfortunately, by that time the project crew was down to just me and one other person, and then to me alone.
-With such a small crew, assembly took longer than planned.
+Even the largest individual piece, the bottom, and V-nose assembly would be fully glassed and painted before we turned the boat right-side-up to receive the prepared frames, bulkheads, transom, topsides, etc. Unfortunately, by that time the project crew was down to just me and one other person, and then to me alone.
+With such a small crew, Gadabout‘s assembly took longer than planned.

-It was gratifying to finally see her come alive.
-We enjoyed feeling her out at increasing speeds, then taking her out into the bay, the assault-landing simulations with some local veterans, family-outings and just plain showing her off to pleasure boaters and the working waterfront alike.
+It was gratifying to finally see Gadabout come alive.
+We enjoyed feeling her out at increasing speeds, then taking her out into the bay, the assault-landing simulations with some local veterans, family outings, and just plain showing her off to pleasure boaters and the working waterfront alike.

 Starting with a CAD-based design, built by non-boatbuilders using US-sourced plywood and epoxy, she was completed and is expected to serve her owners for as long as they will care about boating.